 From the cloud forests to the riverbanks, Manu’s ecosystems are home to hundreds of uncommon, non-native, and endemic bird species, making it a must-visit destination for birdwatchers and nature enthusiasts alike.

-Why Manu is a Birdwatcher’s Ultimate Destination
+Why Manu is a Birdwatcher’s Ultimate Destination Manu Birding

 Manu is globally recognized as a birdwatching paradise, boasting more than 1,000 species of birds.
-It ranks as one of the top birding destinations worldwide due to its exceptional biodiversity and range of habitats.
+It ranks as one of the top birdingdestinations worldwide due to its exceptional biodiversity and range of habitats.
 From the misty highland cloud forests to the vibrant lowland rainforests, each environment provides unique opportunities to spot rare species, including those that are found nowhere else on the planet.

 Whether you’re a dedicated birder or a first-time traveler eager to explore Peru’s wild side, Manu’s varied ecosystems—from towering mountains to riverine forests—are teeming with wildlife that will captivate your senses.